chapter five

 5.2 Instructing agents to reason and plan

-5.2.1 Applying CoT to an Agent
+5.2.1 Applying CoT to an agent

-5.2.2 Implementing ReAct with Agents
+5.2.2 Implementing ReAct with agents

-5.3 Advanced reasoning with agents
+5.3 Advanced reasoning patterns with agents

 5.3.2 Reflexion